 25 Sneaky Reasons You're Gaining Weight When You're Doing Everything Right

-If the number on the scale keeps going up despite your best efforts, you're not alone.
-We spoke with the experts who share with us 25 super sneaky reasons you're gaining weight when you're doing everything right.
+If the number on the scale keeps creeping up despite your best efforts, you're not alone.
+A OnePoll survey revealed that a staggering 95% of Americans tried to shed excess weight within a five-year timeframe (from 2018 to 2023).
+Nearly half of the respondents said they struggled with achieving their weight-loss goals (and actually gained weight).
+If you've found yourself in a rut, don't fret.
+We spoke with experts who share 25 super sneaky reasons you're gaining weight when you're doing everything right.

-So why is it so dang hard to lose weight and keep it off?
-To help solve this dilemma, we asked nutrition and weight loss professionals to weigh in (pun intended) on the most common reasons you're gaining weight when you're seemingly doing all the right things.
-Read on to discover what they are so you can conquer your weight loss woes.
-And if you're looking for further weight loss tips, check out 8 Little Things You Can Do Every Night To Lose More Weight.
+Why is it so hard to lose weight and keep it off?
+To help solve this dilemma, we asked nutrition and weight-loss professionals to weigh in (pun intended) on the most common reasons you're gaining weight when you're seemingly doing all the right things.
+Read on to discover what they are so you can conquer your weight-loss woes.

 "Getting enough exercise is vital for overall health, but that means being active outside of workouts," Kate Meier, CPT, a certified personal trainer with Gym Garage Reviews, tells us.
 "Small actions like taking the stairs at work, walking the dog, or playing with your kids can significantly impact your metabolism and help you lose weight, but they're often overlooked."